amshuman-kr/kannadada-bhakti/content/A Common Thread Running Through Kannada Prosody, Grammar and Linguistics.md

 - `hasu + in + a => hasin (DaDum) + a => hasina (DaDaDa)`

-As seen in the case of gemination [above](#gemination-at-morpheme-boundaries), it looks like the `DaDum` pattern is avoid even in the intermediate compound forms in Kannada;
+As seen in the case of gemination [above](#gemination-at-morpheme-boundaries), it looks like the `DaDum` pattern is avoided even in the intermediate compound forms in Kannada;
 not just in the final compound forms.

 ## Occasional elongation of the short vowel in the initial syllable